 Why did we do it?

 Our genius product team did some pretty intensive project management forensics to find out how we could make your daily project work more efficient and increase your level of happiness at work.
-Learn more about the vision and design process for LiquidPlanner @Work in this behind-the-scenes video:

 Here’s a closer look at the changes you’ll notice in your workspace.